panoptes/POCS/README.md

 ```

-Here you can see that certain tests were skipped (`s`) for various reasons while the others passed.
-Skipped tests are skipped on purpose and thus are not considered failures.
-Usually tests are skipped because there is no attached hardware (see below for running tests with hardware attached).
+Here you can see that certain tests were skipped (`s`) for various reasons while
+the others passed.
+Skipped tests are skipped on purpose and thus are not considered
+failures.
+Usually tests are skipped because there is no attached hardware
+(see below for running tests with hardware attached).
+All passing tests are represented
+by a single period (`.`) and any errors would show as a `e`.
+If there are any errors
+while running the tests the output from those errors will be displayed.

 #### Testing your code changes

 > :bulb: NOTE: This step is meant for people helping with software development

-The testing suite will automatically be run against any code committed to our github repositories.
-However, the test suite should also be run locally before pushing to github.
-This can be done either by running the entire test suite as above or by running an individual test related to the code you are changing.
-For instace, to test the code related to the cameras one can run:
+The testing suite will automatically be run against any code committed to our github
+repositories.
+However, the test suite should also be run locally before pushing
+to github.
+This can be done either by running the entire test suite as above or
+by running an individual test related to the code you are changing.
+For instance,
+to test the code related to the cameras one can run:

 ```bash
 (panoptes-env) $ pytest -xv pocs/tests/test_camera.py